 Tests 1-3 above have been combined in a test suite in which the evaluator performed all tests in conjunction.
-The test suite comprised of 17 tests; designed to test three main components: key (PIN, intermediate keys, MEK LOCK/UNLOCK, MEK ERASE BAND, AUTHENTICATE PASSWORD, and ERASE UNIT), type of memory (Volatile and Non-Volatile), and Standard (TCG and ATA).
+The test suite comprised 17 tests; designed to test three main components: key (PIN, intermediate keys, MEK LOCK/UNLOCK, MEK ERASE BAND, AUTHENTICATE PASSWORD, and ERASE UNIT), type of memory (Volatile and Non-Volatile), and Standard (TCG and ATA).
 Each test recorded the value of the key material, destroyed the key, and verified the key was destroyed by searching memory that no traces of the key remained.
-For the situation where the key was not stored in plaintext the evaluator recorded the value of the key, confirmed that a search for the key returned the key not found, destroyed the key, confirmed that a search for the finally performing a binary compare of memory both before and after the key destruction to confirm no data segments of memory remained the same.
+For the situation where the key was not stored in plaintext the evaluator recorded the value of the key, confirmed that a search for the key returned the key not found, destroyed the key, confirmed that a search for the key still yielded it not being found then finally performing a binary compare of memory both before and after the key destruction to confirm no data segments of memory remained the same.